 Naila sees the field of computer vision becoming increasingly dependent on inter-disciplinary collaboration between different artificial intelligence fields.
 Her group is already looking at the interactions between images and text with fellow researchers in natural language processing.
 A recent Facebook innovation that helps visually impaired users “see” images by describing them in a form that can be read out by a screenreader has been of particular interest to Naila.

 “Right there you see a very obvious interaction between three things,” she says.
 “You have computer vision to understand what’s in the image, natural language generation to actually describe that in words and then speech generation to make an oral expression of that.
 It makes a lot of sense for these things to work in concert.

-“There’s a lot of work in linguistics about how to represent speech, how to extract semantics and summarize.
+“There’s a lot of work in linguistics about how to represent speech, how to extract semantics and summarise.
 It turns out that a lot of ways of representing text can also be used fairly successfully to represent images.

 “The computer vision field has always been very collaborative.
 I would say it’s becoming more important because we’re getting to a point of sophistication where we can start to tackle more complex problems with multiple angles.”

 Fundamentally, Naila and hundreds of other scientists and engineers in Xerox are trying to make computers more intelligent.
 So how far and how quickly does Naila see this intelligence progressing?